 2. Mix in remaining flour, water and yeast by hand.
 Once mixed, add salt and mix in.
 Cover and let sit 2-3 hours.
-Apply 2-4 folds and cover.
-Repeat 3 more times.
+Apply 4 folds and cover.
+Repeat 3 more times every 45 minutes.

 3. Turn dough out onto a floured work surface and dust the top with flour.
 Fold edges together to to form a medium-tight ball and place in a well-dusted proofing basket or bowl.
-Cover and place in the fridge for 2 hours.
+Cover and place in the fridge for 2 hours or overnight is best.